iZyCorp/Call-of-Duty-Java-API/README.md

 <p>

-Moon API allows you to interact between a request step using some event.
+This wrapper allows you to interact between a request step using some event.
 The `RequestManager` Class has constructors that allow you to pass a `Listener` object instance as parameter.
 All you have to do is to make a ListenerHandler class that extends `Listener` class and override the methods you want to use.

 </p>